falcosecurity/falco-website/content/en/docs/source.md

 The image depends on the following parameters:

 * `FALCO_VERSION`: The version of the falco package to include in the test container image.
+It must match the version of the built packages.

 A typical way to run this builder is the following.
-Assuming you have checked out falco and sysdig to directories below /home/user/src, and want to use a build directory of /home/user/build/falco, you would run the following:
+Assuming you have checked out falco and sysdig to directories below `/home/user/src`, and want to use a build directory of `/home/user/build/falco`, you would run the following:

 ```bash
 docker run --user $(id -u):$(id -g) -v $HOME:$HOME:ro -v /boot:/boot:ro -v /var/run/docker.sock:/var/run/docker.sock -v /etc/passwd:/etc/passwd:ro -e FALCO_VERSION=${FALCO_VERSION} -v /home/user/src:/source -v /home/user/build/falco:/build falcosecurity/falco-tester
 ```

-Mounting $HOME allows the test execution framework to run.
+Mounting `$HOME` allows the test execution framework to run.
 You may need to replace `$(id -g)` with the right gid of the group that is allowed to access the docker socket (often the `docker` group).

-The default value for FALCO_VERSION is `0.1.1dev`, so you can skip specifying `FALCO_VERSION` if you want.